 A ChargePoint AC charging station delivers approximately 22 kilowatts (kW) of power or 11 kW per charging port while charging an electric vehicle (EV).
 For reference, an average single-family residence in the UK consumes up to 1 kW per hour.
 Though charging stations have the potential to significantly increase energy consumption where they are installed (potentially leading to steeper utility charges), ChargePoint Power Management helps customers keep their utility charges as low as possible.
 Power Management is enabled by a Power Sharing Algorithm (PSA) that uses machine learning to flatten out demand peaks.

-Electrical energy is delivered via a complex network that includes: power generation, transmission, distribution and transformers that are used to convert from high transmission voltages to lower voltages.
+Electrical energy is delivered via a complex network that includes: power generation, transmission, distribution, and transformers that are used to convert from high transmission voltages to lower voltages.
 This network, known as the "electric grid", provides electricity to consumers and businesses in the form of a service drop.
-The service drop is connected at a "revenue meter" that records the power and energy consumption of all downstream loads.
+The service drop is connected to a "revenue meter" that records the power and energy consumption of all downstream loads.

 As a consumer's demand for electricity increases, demand charges begin to comprise larger and larger percentages of the consumer's total electricity costs.
 In general, that percentage falls somewhere between 30 and 70%.

 Take, for instance, a large company office building that contains 64 charging ports.
 The graph below shows the daily peak power drawn by these ports within a three-week period.

 Notice how this graph resembles a steep mountain.
 The steepness correlates to higher demand charges due to the ports drawing electricity at a high-power rate or level for a relatively short time - which impacts the grid's maximum power capacity at that time.

 Fortunately, we've managed to solve the demand charge challenge using Power Management software.
 Power Management allows us to move this metaphorical mountain and thus reduce our customers' demand charges - without requiring drivers to change their behaviour at all.